inaka/erlang_guidelines/README.md

 ***
 ##### Stick to one convention for naming modules
-> Stick to one convention when naming modules (i.e: tt_something vs ttsomething vs something).
+> Stick to one convention when naming modules (i.e: ik_something vs iksomething vs something).

 ### Design